 Years later, Mylo joined the “dot com” technology revolution as President & CEO of TwoZillion.com.
 After the company was successfully sold, Mylo decided to pursue a life-long dream as a writer in Hollywood.
 While there she studied under screenwriting guru Robert McKee and famously landed a three-picture deal just 28 days after completing her first script.
 In October 2003, Mylo was featured on the cover of Hollywood Scriptwriter magazine for landing the deal without an agent.

 Soon after founding Zohar Films, Mylo gave birth to her son, Jett James, and relocated to New York City.
-There she spent over a decade quietly writing for film and television, earning the reputation of being Hollywood’s number one horror film ghostwriter.
+There she spent over a decade quietly writing for film and television, earning the reputation of being one of Hollywood’s top horror film ghostwriters.

-Today, Carbia lives with her husband “The Governor” and son in New York City and South Florida.
-She continues to write exclusively for the literary world and plans to release seven more horror-thriller novels over the next seven years.
-Her highly anticipated follow-up Violets Are Red is targeted for release in early 2018.
+Today, Carbia lives with her husband and son in Manhattan and Palm Beach, Florida.
+She continues to write for both Hollywood and the literary world, and plans to release seven more horror-thriller titles over the next seven years.